Doerys/Portfolio/2_Skills/MySkills.md

 ### Prototyping

-To ensure the feasibility of a game mechanism or function, I'm not afraid to go to the engine and iterate through prototyping.
-My knowledge of programming is an asset that I like to combine with my game design skills, so that I can associate theoretical reflection with concrete creation.
+To ensure the feasibility of a game mechanism or function, I'm not afraid to go to the engine and **iterate through prototyping**.
+My knowledge of programming is an asset that I like to combine with my game design skills, so that I can **associate theoretical reflection with concrete creation**.

 [Gif R&D Prototypage Tinykinesis]()

 ### Situation Design

 I'm able to do Situation Design, so that I can draw up a list of situations that I can mobilize to create a game sequence.
-I understand the basics of the Flow Model, so that this sequence of situations follows a balanced curve in terms of challenge.
+I understand the basics of the **Flow Model**, so that this sequence of situations follows a balanced curve in terms of challenge.
 However, I'd like to gain more experience on this subject, to fully appropriate this framework.

 ## Gameplay Programming Skills